-"The report highlights that Interaction, collaboration, and helping every team member reach their potential is what makes agile work.
-I loved chatting about the overlaps in those values with diversity, equity and inclusion." - Terlya Hunt
+"The episode highlights that Interaction, collaboration, and helping every team member reach their potential is what makes agile work" - Terlya Hunt

 In this episode join Terlya Hunt - Head of People & Culture at Easy Agile and Caitlin Mackie - Marketing Coordinator at Easy Agile, as they chat with Jazmin Chamizo and Rakesh Singh.